Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QButtonGroup-c.rst

 A button can be added to the group with :sip:ref:`~PyQt6.QtWidgets.QButtonGroup.addButton` and removed with :sip:ref:`~PyQt6.QtWidgets.QButtonGroup.removeButton`.
 If the group is exclusive, the currently checked button is available with :sip:ref:`~PyQt6.QtWidgets.QButtonGroup.checkedButton`.
 If a button is clicked, the :sip:ref:`~PyQt6.QtWidgets.QButtonGroup.buttonClicked` signal is emitted; for a checkable button in an exclusive group this means that the button has been checked.
 The list of buttons in the group is returned by :sip:ref:`~PyQt6.QtWidgets.QButtonGroup.buttons`.

 In addition, :sip:ref:`~PyQt6.QtWidgets.QButtonGroup` can map between integers and buttons.
 You can assign an integer id to a button with :sip:ref:`~PyQt6.QtWidgets.QButtonGroup.setId`, and retrieve it with :sip:ref:`~PyQt6.QtWidgets.QButtonGroup.id`.
-The id of the currently checked button is available with :sip:ref:`~PyQt6.QtWidgets.QButtonGroup.checkedId`, and there is an overloaded signal :sip:ref:`~PyQt6.QtWidgets.QButtonGroup.buttonClicked` which emits the id of the button.
+The id of the currently checked button is available with :sip:ref:`~PyQt6.QtWidgets.QButtonGroup.checkedId`, and there is a signal :sip:ref:`~PyQt6.QtWidgets.QButtonGroup.idClicked` that emits the id of the button.
 The id ``-1`` is reserved by :sip:ref:`~PyQt6.QtWidgets.QButtonGroup` to mean "no such button".
 The purpose of the mapping mechanism is to simplify the representation of enum values in a user interface.

 .. seealso:: :sip:ref:`~PyQt6.QtWidgets.QGroupBox`, :sip:ref:`~PyQt6.QtWidgets.QPushButton`, :sip:ref:`~PyQt6.QtWidgets.QCheckBox`, :sip:ref:`~PyQt6.QtWidgets.QRadioButton`.